EnsoVanPoucke/dotfiles/README.md

 - `rmpc` – terminal mpd client
 - `ranger` – terminal file manager

-- Other configuration files for tools and editors

 ## Installation

 ⚠️ **Note:** These dotfiles are configured for my personal Debian setup.
 Some paths, programs, or settings may need to be adjusted on your system.